genesis-writing/landing-page/README.md

 Welcome!

 I created this page for the Landing Page project, part of the Odin Project's Foundations Course.
-I practiced my Git,HTML, and CSS skills throughout this project.
+I practiced my Git, HTML, and CSS skills throughout this project.

 ## Image Credits